 Jokkmokk in Sweden was a natural meeting place for the Sami.
 Every year they gathered at the annual winter market.
 It was a time when people came to trade, negotiate and share the latest gossip among celebrations that included traditional games, folk tales and reindeer races.
 The winter market is still a unique experience and attracts thousands of visitors.

 But even without the winter market, Jokkmokk in Sweden is the cultural capital of Lapland.
 It is the only place in Sweden that has a college teaching reindeer husbandry and craft making using the Sami language.
 As a result it is in Jokkmokk that you will find some of the best Sami handicrafts and Sami food in the area.
 Furthermore, the town has one of the best museums about Sami culture and history.

 If that is not enough reason to visit Jokkmokk in Sweden, it is also surrounded by spectacular nature.
 Jokkmokk is the gateway to four national parks that are part of the Laponia World Heritage area, the largest unmodified natural area in the world that is still used by the Sami people for reindeer herding.

 The area around Jokkmokk is characterized by vast forests, pristine lakes, and rolling hills.
-Jokkmokk therefore offers a range of outdoor activities year round.
-Nature is never far away and it’s a paradise for those that love winter activities in the snow such as dog sledding or snow mobiling as well as hiking.
+Jokkmokk therefore offers a range of outdoor activities like fishing, canoeing, wildlife watching and of course hiking.
 Whether you are looking for easy treks or the more challenging long distance trails such as the Kungsleden or the Padjelantaleden.

 Things to do in Jokkmokk Sweden